Food Safety

 Food can also become contaminated in restaurants and home kitchens.
 Norovirus, for example—the leading cause of foodborne illness in the U.S.3—is easily spread through food, drinks, or utensils that were handled by infected people.
 Raw meat and eggs frequently harbor pathogens, which can be transferred to other foods through cutting boards, countertops, and other surfaces.
 To help prevent foodborne illness, people who prepare or handle food should wash their hands, disinfect surfaces, keep raw meat separate from other foods, thoroughly cook meat and eggs, and refrigerate or freeze perishable foods to slow the growth of pathogens.13

-Chemical contaminants in food
+Chemical Contaminants in Food

 How do harmful chemicals wind up in our food?